winstromming/sassdown/README.md

 .alert-error   { @include alert(#ffdcdc) }
 ```

-# File Object
+# Page object

-Sassdown parses through your files using Grunt and before compiling any Handlebars templates it generates a series of File objects.
+Sassdown parses through your files using Grunt and before compiling any Handlebars templates it generates a series of Page objects.
 This object contains all data for the `.html` page that gets rendered.

 Properties inside the File object can be accessed by the Handlebars template using `{{ helpers }}`.
-For example, the `heading` property is used in the default template like `<title>{{ heading }}</title>`.
+For example, the `heading` property is used in the default template like `<title>{{ page.heading }}</title>`.

 ```js
 {